drailz/AltaShea-Time-Table/README.md

 ## Updating the schedule

 Send new class-update photos or info to Claude, and ask it to update `index.html` in this repo.
 Push the change and the live page updates automatically.
+If the class-update photo is detected from Rosette, then the update is for Altair class P2B If the class-update photo is detected from William, then the update is for Shea class P6